ppeetteerrs/personal-website/content/course/business_law/5_vitiating_factors/index.md

 - Mere negligence is **not** impropriety
   - The conduct of deliberately not bringing the suspicion of a possible mistake to the attention of the mistaken party could constitute such impropriety
-  - **Facts of the case** - The second appellant had made extensive search over the Internet and found that other websites were offering the same printer at about $3000.
+  - **Facts of the case** - The second appellant had made extensive search over the Internet and found that other websites were offering the same printer at about <span>$</span>3000.
 He had admitted doubting the price on the respondent’s website and even wondered if he was only buying parts.
-He was **shutting his eyes to the truth and snapping up a bargain even when he doubted its correctness**. - The 4<sup>th</sup> appellant was concerned with the very low price of $66 since colour laser printers were among the most expensive in the world.
-He searched Internet and found that they usually sold for US$2000.
+He was **shutting his eyes to the truth and snapping up a bargain even when he doubted its correctness**. - The 4<sup>th</sup> appellant was concerned with the very low price of <span>$</span>66 since colour laser printers were among the most expensive in the world.
+He searched Internet and found that they usually sold for US <span>$</span>2000.
 He tried to seek confirmation with the respondent via telephone but nobody picked up. - He suspected that there was a mistake; the reasonable thing to do was to wait until the morning to ascertain the truth of the offer before ordering.
 He proceeded to make purchases as if he was scared that his belief that there was a mistake would be confirmed.
 The act of verification confirmed that he had harboured doubts about the correctness of the price.

 {{</admonition >}}